-- Calculate the impulse response function k(t) for each degree of freedom (although it should be noted that this could alternatively be completed in GH WaveFarmer through the numerical implementation of Equation (3.30). - Be able to evaluate a nonlinear Froude-Krylov component to the incident wave excitation force, for an instantaneous water-plane area (which could potentially be useful to GH WaveFarmer for more accurate calculation at a later stage). - Perform calculations for multiple bodies. - Calculate the wave drift force on the bodies, which can then be included as one of the external forces in the system (design base load for the moorings configuration). - Incorporate an effective user interface and convenient data output formats.
+- Calculate the impulse response function k(t) for each degree of freedom (although it should be noted that this could alternatively be completed in GH WaveFarmer through the numerical implementation of Equation (3.30). - Be able to evaluate a nonlinear Froude-Krylov component to the incident wave excitation force, for an instantaneous water-plane area (which could potentially be useful to GH WaveFarmer for more accurate calculation at a later stage). - Incorporate a user friendly interface and employ convenient data output formats.